sboots/vote-yes-yukon-website-2025/content/_index.md

 ### Donate to our lawn sign fund

 Lawn signs are surprisingly expensive (like $10 apiece to print!).
-If you donate $10 or more before our planned print run, we’ll make sure to get you a lawn sign (we’re still figuring out shipping options for outside of Whitehorse).
+If you donate $10 or more before **October 14** (our second print-run deadline), we’ll make sure to get you a lawn sign (we’re still figuring out shipping options for outside of Whitehorse).

 You can send donations by e-transfer to [voteyesyukon@gmail.com](mailto:voteyesyukon@gmail.com).